Policy HDR Cotutelle Agreement Procedure

 - Add a Cotutelle “flag” (once available)

-- A HDR Candidate enrolled under a Cotutelle Agreement must comply with the HDR Requirements of JCU and all subsidiary procedures including entry requirements, course milestones and thesis examination, except where variations to this are specifically made in the Cotutelle Agreement.
+9. A HDR candidate enrolled under a Cotutelle Agreement must comply with the HDR Requirements of JCU and all subsidiary procedures including entry requirements, course milestones and thesis examination, except where variations to this are specifically made in the Cotutelle Agreement.

-- The thesis written by a Candidate enrolled under a Cotutelle Agreement must be in English except where written approval by the Dean, Graduate Research at JCU was obtained and this detail was included in the Cotutelle Agreement.
+11. The thesis written by a candidate enrolled under a Cotutelle Agreement must be in English except where written approval by JCU’s Dean, Graduate Research has been obtained.
+This detail must be included in the Cotutelle Agreement.

-- Before the examination of the thesis of a Candidate who is enrolled under a Cotutelle Agreement, it is important to check the agreement for any clauses specific to thesis examination which vary from JCU’s HDR Thesis Submission and Examination Procedure, as is often the case for international thesis examinations.
+12. Before the examination of the thesis of a HDR candidate who is enrolled under a Cotutelle Agreement, the GRS will check the agreement for any clauses specific to thesis examination which vary from JCU’s HDR Thesis Submission and Examination Procedure, as is often the case for international thesis examinations.

-- Once the degree has been completed the testamur (and AHEGS once amended) will make reference to the degree being completed as a consequence of a Cotutelle Agreement and the name of the Partner Institution.
+13. Once the degree has been completed the testamur and Australian Higher Education Graduation Statement) will make reference to the degree being completed as a consequence of a Cotutelle Agreement and the name of the Partner Institution.

 Related policy instruments